dobaret/dobaret.github.io/docs/about.md

 2. I commit changes to a GitHub repository.
 3. When the `main` branch of the GitHub repository receives a commit:

-    1. A GitHub action installs MkDocs in the job's virtual environment.
+    1. A GitHub action installs MkDocs in a virtual environment.
-    2. MkDocs automatically transforms the Markdown source files into this website.
+    2. MkDocs automatically transforms the Markdown source files into HTML files.
-    3. GitHub automatically pushes the files of the website to the `gh-pages` branch of the repository.
+    3. GitHub automatically pushes the HTML files to the `gh-pages` branch of the repository.

-4. GitHub offers the website at [dobaret.github.io](https://dobaret.github.io).
+4. GitHub offers the content of the `gh-pages` branch as a website at [dobaret.github.io](https://dobaret.github.io).

 !!! info
-    The DNS records of `dorianbaret.fr` point to `dobaret.github.io`.
+    I have bought `dorianbaret.fr` and configured its DNS records to point to `dobaret.github.io`.
+Both URLs lead to this website.